ehannell/INFO664-01-Final-Project/README.md

 **Project Recreation Instructions:**

 PROJECT MAP - Follow the steps below to recreate the project map.
-1. Download AB_NYC_2019.csv, final_project_code.py and final_project_bar_chart.py from the [Github repository](https://github.com/ehannell/INFO664-01-Final-Project).
+1. Download [AB_NYC_2019.csv](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/AB_NYC_2019.csv), [final_project_code.py](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/final_project_code.py) and [final_project_bar_chart.py](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/final_project_bar_chart.py) from the [Github repository](https://github.com/ehannell/INFO664-01-Final-Project).
 Disregard the planned_construction_11-25-19.csv.
 This file contains the planned construction in New York City.
 However, the code will automatically collect this CSV file, given that you are connected to the Internet.
-2. Open final_project_code.py and change the file directory on row 13 to correspond to the location where you put the AB_NYC_2019.csv file.
+2. Open **final_project_code.py** and change the file directory on row 13 to correspond to the location where you put the **AB_NYC_2019.csv** file.
 3. Change the file directory on row 70 to correspond to the local directory of your computer where you are hosting the other project files, the generated CSV-file is used for creating the bar chart (instructions to follow below).
 4. Run the script
-5. If executed correctly, there should now be an HTML-file named “airbnb_potential_revenue_NYCmap” in your local project file directory.
+5. If executed correctly, there should now be an HTML-file named **“airbnb_potential_revenue_NYCmap”** in your local project file directory.
+This should be the same as [this map](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/airbnb_potential_revenue_NYCmap.html).
 6. Open the HTML file and interact with the map.
 Click on the red data points to see what the total potential Airbnb revenue is per night for the planned construction location.

 BAR CHART - Follow the below steps to recreate the bar chart.
-1. Download the final_project_bar_chart.py file from the Github repository.
+1. Open the [final_project_bar_chart.py](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/final_project_bar_chart.py) that you downloaded in step one for PROJECT MAP.
 2. Change the row 4 file directory to the location where you saved the dataset created in step 3 for the PROJECT MAP recreation.
 3. Run the final_project_bar_chart.py script.
 4. If executed correctly, a bar chart should show up on the screen.
 Download this to the project file directory.